-Therefore, the flexibility to adjust deposit rate and to regulate deposit flows depends on the distance between r and zero, the deposit-rate lower bound.
-When r is high, the bank has more flexibility in setting its deposit rate and thus is more in control of the size of its deposit liabilities.
 In contrast, the bank in a low rate environment faces a greater challenge of managing its deposit liabilities.
 This mechanism is consistent with the empirical findings.
 For example, Heider, Saidi, and Schepens (2019) find that the distribution of deposit rates of euro-area banks is truncated at zero and more deposit rates bunch at zero once the ECB lowers the policy rate.

 Panel A of Figure 10 compares the bank franchise value under different risk-free rates and shows that a higher r leads to a higher bank franchise value.
-In Panel B, we show that when rincreases, the bank reduces its risk exposure per unit of equity capital.32 The increase of franchise value under a higher r results from more flexibility to adjust deposit rate rather than more aggressive risk-taking to earn the loan spread, α_A .
+In Panel B, we show that when r increases, the bank reduces its risk exposure per unit of equity capital.34 The increase of franchise value under a higher r results from more flexibility to adjust deposit rate rather than more aggressive risk-taking to earn the loan spread, α_A .
 Moreover, as shown in both Panel A and B, when r increases, the bank sets the optimal payout boundary, \overline{k} , at a higher value (i.e., the right ends of the curves extend).
-This results shows that under a higher r, a higher franchise value incentivizes the bank to retain more equity capital as a risk buffer.
+This result shows that under a higher r, a higher franchise value incentivizes the bank to retain more equity capital as a risk buffer.
 By the same logic, in a low rate environment, the bank's incentive to maintain equity capital is weaker and it pays out dividend at a lower \overline{k} .